-The student must be prepared to justify the effort to be expended in the research in terms of the value of the results expected, and to justify the extent and challenge of that research as evidence of research competence at the Ph.D. level.
+The student must be prepared to justify the effort to be expended in the research in terms of the value of the results expected, and to justify the extent and challenge of that research as evidence of research competence at the PhD level.

 Oral Presentation of Thesis Proposal.
 The student must present the thesis proposal as a seminar presentation to the thesis proposal committee.
-The student should inform the Graduate Program Coordinator of the date of the thesis proposal oral presentation, as well as the composition of the thesis proposal committee, at least one week before the date of the presentation.
+The student should inform the Graduate Program Coordinator of the date of the thesis proposal oral presentation at least one week before the date of the presentation.